-If a Contract is funded in whole or in part by a federal agency or other grantor, the Assistant Director of Purchasing & Contracts will take affirmative steps to assure that small, women owned, and minority businesses are utilized as required by such federal agency or grantor.
+If a Contract is funded in whole or in part by a federal agency or other grantor, the Purchasing Director will take affirmative steps to assure that small, women owned, and minority businesses are utilized as required by such federal agency or grantor.

-For all Contracts, the Assistant Director of Purchasing & Contracts will take steps to assure these disadvantaged business enterprises have access to, and notice of, County solicitation opportunities and when economically feasible, Purchasing may divide total requirements into smaller tasks or quantities to permit maximum participation by disadvantaged business enterprises and labor surplus areas firms.
+For all Contracts, the Purchasing Director will take steps to assure these disadvantaged business enterprises have access to, and notice of, County solicitation opportunities and when economically feasible, Purchasing may divide total requirements into smaller tasks or quantities to permit maximum participation by disadvantaged business enterprises and labor surplus areas firms.